Medium: Oil on board

 Signed: M S Payne

-Please note the dimensions of this work when framed are approximately 85cm x 85cm
+Please note the dimensions of this work framed are approximately H 85cm x W 85cm

 Please do not hesitate to contact the gallery for further assistance

 Born in Luton, Mark studied technical and scientific illustration for four years.
 After graduation he became a member of the Society of Illustrators, Artists and Designers (SIAD).
 Since then, he has had a full and demanding 33 year career as a full-time artist and illustrator, producing work for numerous national and international publishers, advertising agencies and galleries.

 Mark works with oils, using a variation of the early painting technique known as ‘Grisaille’, a practice used by many of the old masters.
 Generally, it starts with a monochrome under-painting, usually in shades of grey or ochre, on a white surface.
 Once fully dry, it is painted over with successive layers of transparent colour known as ‘glazes’.
 Each new glaze changes the optical qualities of the layers beneath, resulting in a richness and purity of colour that is otherwise very hard to achieve.Read more

 The technique is time-consuming as it’s essential that each glaze is allowed to dry thoroughly before the next is applied.
 This method of applying colour has some important advantages over the traditional method of mixing colours with an opaque base.